 Some complaints that the included window kit doesn’t fit easily.

 Rated at 12,000 BTUs to cool rooms up to 500 square feet.
-Dehumidifier function can run independent of cooling.
+Dehumidifier function can run independently of cooling.
 Innovative remote senses temperature where the user is, not the unit, for targeted comfort.
 Washable antibacterial filters.

 Larger unit up to 32 inches tall.
 Some reports of condensation leakage.

 Compact unit at 28 inches tall and weighing 10 pounds.
-Rated to 8,000 BTU to cool small to medium-sized rooms up to 350 square feet.
+Rated to 8,000 BTUs to cool small to medium-sized rooms up to 350 square feet.
 Includes a remote.
 Washable filter is simple to clean.
 Noise level of 56 decibels is not too loud.